Canva vs Figma (2026): Templates vs Prototypes — Which Do You Need?

 - Social media, presentations, docs, video

-- Not built for UI/UX design
+- Not built for UI/UX design or prototyping

-- No prototyping or developer handoff
+- No developer handoff or design systems

-- Limited vector editing
+- Limited vector editing capabilities

 Figma

-- Industry standard for UI/UX design
+- Industry standard for UI/UX (70%+ market share)

-- Real-time collaboration, prototyping
+- Real-time collaboration and prototyping

-- Design systems, variables, dev mode
+- Design systems, variables, Dev Mode

 - Not for marketing graphics or social posts